The Kubernetes platform.

 Drycc workflow requires a wildcard DNS record to dynamically map app names to the router.

 User should already have DNS set up pointing to their known host.
 The

 drycc. to the value set in

-Drycc Workflow supports three different types of applications, Buildpacks, Dockerfiles and Docker Images.
-Our first application will be a simple Docker Image-based application, so you don't have to wrestle with checking out code.
+Drycc Workflow supports three different types of applications, Buildpacks, Dockerfiles and Container Images.
+Our first application will be a simple Container Image-based application, so you don't have to wrestle with checking out code.

 drycc create to create a new application on Drycc Workflow.
 If you do not